pombredanne/fuelux-cke/README.md

 # Fuel UX CKeditor

-A wrapper around CKeditor providing a Fuel UX themed skin as well as compatability with AMD, grunt, and volo.
+A wrapper around CKeditor providing a Fuel UX themed skin and compatability with AMD, grunt, and volo.

 Note: this project is still heavily under construction and is not yet recommended for external use.